Real-hackbard/Password-Manager/README.md

 </br>

-Decryption also takes place at two points: when clicking on the TreeView, or when entering the security key.
+Decryption also takes place at two points: when clicking on the ```TreeView```, or when entering the security key.

 ```pascal
   // decrypt content from the account file